 Residents prepare to return to sites of homes demolished in Lahaina wildfire 7 weeks ago

-Authorities on Monday will begin allowing the first residents and property owners to return to their devastated properties in Lahaina, many for the first time since the historic town was demolished by a wildfire nearly seven weeks ago
+Authorities on Monday are expected to begin allowing the first residents and property owners to return to their devastated properties in Lahaina, many for the first time since the historic town was demolished by a wildfire nearly seven weeks ago

 From just outside the burn zone in Lahaina, Jes Claydon can see the ruins of the rental home where she lived for 13 years and raised three children.
 Little remains recognizable beyond the jars of sea glass that stood outside the front door.

-On Monday, officials will begin lifting restrictions on entry to the area, and Claydon hopes to collect those jars and any other mementos she might find.
+On Monday, officials are expected to begin lifting restrictions on entry to the area, and Claydon hopes to collect those jars and any other mementos she might find.

 “I want the freedom to just be there and absorb what happened,” Claydon said.
 "Whatever I might find, even if it’s just those jars of sea glass, I’m looking forward to taking it. ...
 It’s a piece of home.”